abagonhishead/noodle/README.md

 It will also run fine on a Linux docker container, but it requires a fair bit of configuration to get the UDP broadcast packets onto your LAN.

-The most success I had with running this in a container was to use a macvlan interface (Linux only), which means the container appears as if it's directly connected to the local network, but this is a clunky solution -- docker still has to assign the containers their IP addresses, and also has to be informed of the physical network configuration.
-The macvlan interface also needs to be configured separately using `systemd-networkd` (or your equivalent network configurator) which makes deployment a bit more awkward.
+The most success I had with running this in a container was to use a macvlan interface (Linux-only, see: [this blog post](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/) for pointers).
+This means the container appears as if it's physically connected to the local network of a host interface, but this is a clunky solution -- docker still has to assign the containers their IP addresses (rather than the LAN's usual DHCP server), and also has to be informed of the physical network configuration.
+The macvlan interface also needs to be configured separately using `systemd-networkd` (or your equivalent network configurator).
+All of this makes deployment a bit more awkward.

 If anyone finds a better way of getting UDP broadcast packets routed across from the docker virtual interface to a hardware ethernet interface then please let me know, as I'd much rather run this in a docker container than directly on my Linux box.